-The financial position is expected to improve with net assets (net worth) to increase by \$3.64M to \$353.12M during 2022/2023, when compared to the latest forecast undertaken as part of the mid-year budget review.
-Working capital is an indicator of council's ability to meet its financial obligations as and when they fall due (being current assets less current liabilities).
-When comparing this measure against the budget as at 30/6/2022 this measure is budgeted to improve from 1.98 to 3.01.
+The financial position is expected to improve with net assets (net worth) to increase by \$35.85M to \$350.83M during 2022/2023.
+Working capital is an indicator of councils ability to meet its financial obligations as and when they fall due (being current assets less current liabilities).
+When comparing this measure against the budget as at 30/6/2022 this measure is budgeted to improve from 1.98 to 3.05.
 Both of these figures fall into an acceptable range according to the Victorian Auditor General's Office's standard for this measure.